"Wonsoo," Secretary Liu called for his great-nephew.

 As one, the audience retreated.

-The wedding guests fell atop one another in an attempt to find some cover.
+The wedding guests fell atop one another to find some cover.
 Overwhelmed and overcome by a sudden sensation of vertigo.
 The Force-Barriers held, but the visual impact of the attack amplified its metaphysical stimuli.

 Secretary Liu shot up from his chair.